Research

 Smirnova I, Romero D, & Teplitskiy M. “The bias-reducing effect of voluntary anonymization of authors’ identities: Evidence from peer review.”

-Media coverage: IOP Publishing news; Nature career news.
+Media coverage: IOP Publishing news; Nature career news

 In this project we partnered with one of the world’s leading scientific publishing companies, IOP Publishing, to investigate whether the policy of “nudging” authors to anonymize their papers, i.e. strongly encouraging but not enforcing it, reduces prestige bias in manuscript evaluations made by editors and reviewers.
 We found that “nudging” works!
 For low-prestige authors, the policy increased acceptances by a substantial 5.6%; for middle- and high-prestige authors, on the other hand, the policy decreased final acceptance rates by 4.6% and 2.2% [n.s.].
 We offer some first insights on an efficient policy design that is 1) low-cost, and 2) helps make evaluations fairer in settings with qualitative expert judgments.